Tonbridge: Normans and Tonbridge Castle

 The town was besieged by William Rufus, soon after his accession to the throne, because the Earl had pledged allegiance to William's brother, Robert.
-The arrow, which killed William Rufus a few years later, was shot by Walter Tirel who was born in Tonbridge as well as being Richard Fitz Gilbert's son-in-law.
+William Rufus died from an arrow wound a few years later, in an incident generally reported as a hunting accident, when he was shot by Walter Tirel, Richard Fitz Gilbert's son-in-law, & born in Tonbridge himself.

 Medieval

 The town was soon afterwards taken again, this time by King John only a few months after the signing of the Magna Carta.
 Both the Earl and his son were signatories and guardians of the document responsible for its compliance.
 It was subsequently besieged by Prince Edward, son of Henry III.
 On this occasion the besieged garrison burnt the town rather than see it fall.
 The town and Tonbridge Castle were rebuilt after this and in the 13th century became an official residence and records repository of Edward II.

 In later medieval times, Tonbridge was considered an important strategic settlement.
 Some evidence shows Henry III intended it to be a walled town, and a charter was issued allowing for walls to be built, a market to be held, court sessions to be held and two members from the town to attend parliament.
 The walls were never built, perhaps because the castle's large outer bailey could have easily accommodated the townspeople in times of strife.
 A surrounding bank and ditch known as The Fosse was erected.
 Today only traces of this encircling defence now remain.
 The historic core of the town still contains a large number of working buildings dating from the 15th century: the oldest is Port Reeves in East Street.

 Tonbridge School, the famous public school, was established in 1552 under letters patent of Edward VI, to educate the sons of local gentry and farmers (There was already a nearby school in existence for poorer boys, now Sevenoaks School.)

 During Queen Mary's reign Tonbridge was involved in an unsuccessful uprising against the Queen's marriage to the King of Spain, with 500 townspeople involved in the Battle of Hartley in 1554.
 As a result, the town was chosen for a place of execution of a number of Protestants; and in 1555 James Tutty and Margery Polley were burned at the stake in the town and Joan Beach met the same fate in 1556 at Rochester.
 A memorial to Margery Polly is on the green at Pembury.